UKPLab/sentence-transformers/docs/pretrained_models.md

 model = SentenceTransformer('model_name')
 ```

-Alternatively, you can download and unzip them from [here](https://sbert.net/models).
-All models are also on the [HuggingFace model hub](https://huggingface.co/sentence-transformers).
+All models are hosted on the [HuggingFace Model Hub](https://huggingface.co/sentence-transformers).

 ## Model Overview